aurbac/workshop-containers-cdk-react-amplify/docs/v3-deploying-backend.md

 cdk deploy
 ```

 7.7\.
-Open the Amazon ECS console on **Clusters** and **Task Definitions** https://us-east-1.console.aws.amazon.com/ecs/, you will see your new cluster and task definition.
+Open the Amazon ECS console on **Clusters** and **Task Definitions** https://console.aws.amazon.com/ecs/, you will see your new cluster and task definition.

-## 8. Creating an Amazon ECS Service with AutoScaling and exposed using an Application Load Balancer
+## 8. Creating an Amazon ECS Service with AutoScaling and expose it using an Application Load Balancer

 8.1\.
 Add the following import statements to **lib/cdk-msg-app-backend-stack.ts**.